GrInDmEtAl/DayzPerformanceUpgrades/README.md

 Below you will find some code enhancements and a short "how to use".

-## Instant Login for everybody, every time!!!
+## Instant Login always and for everybody !!!
 Do you think it is a joke?
 It isn't, try it out!

 Login much accelerated, because of minimizing slow running overhead from MPFramework.